rostools/r-cubed-intro/for-instructors.md

 You have two options to take so that all code stays on the screen (use which ever you find most visually appealing):
     1. Use soft-wrapping of R code.
-    You can set this in RStudio by going to "Tools -> Global Options -> Code -> Editing tab"
+    You can set this in RStudio by going to `Tools -> Global Options -> Code -> Editing tab`
     and then tick the "Soft-wrap R source files" option.
     2. Or, adding more lines to the code then you normally would use.
     For instance, instead of: